 Guidelines for Project Awards

-- Projects should demonstrate work at the nexus of a healthy environment, prosperous economy, and equitable society.
+- Demonstrate work that advances a healthy environment, prosperous economy, and equitable society.

-- Project awards recognize collaborative, partnership-based work done by two or more entities with a shared goal and outcomes.
-Entities could include government agencies, nongovernmental organizations, private companies, community groups and/or individuals.
+- Identify collaborative, partnership-based work done by two or more entities such as community groups and/or individuals, government agencies, nongovernmental organizations and private companies.

 - Projects that have received significant financial resources or staff time from Environmental Initiative are not eligible for an award.

 A panel of independent judges selected by Environmental Initiative will evaluate project nominations based on the following criteria.

 - Partnership: Degree to which collaboration across perspectives, power, and systems for social equity and environmental health is catalyzed.

 - Impact: Degree to which the collaborative project led to environmental health and/or social equity impacts with the potential to generate transformative, long-term systemic outcomes.

 - Innovation: Degree to which project was innovative, unique, and/or groundbreaking, by learning from each other and developing trust, relationship and interconnection.